mosayyebzadeh/datacenter-cache/README.md

-# cache-sim: Event-Driven Simulation for object store cache
+# wb_sim: Event-Driven Simulation for object store cache

-cache-sim is an datacenter-scale cache architecture simulation for hierarchical network topologies.
+wb_sim is an datacenter-scale cache architecture simulation for hierarchical network topologies.
 The simulation framework is implemented using [simpy](https://simpy.readthedocs.io/en/latest/) which is a process-based discrete-event simulation based on Python.
+For now, it only simulates read operations, but we are working on adding write and delete operations.

 # File Inventory:
   * config.ini - Config File